NikolaMX/Mini-Patch/Proto-patch.md

 - Ares - DONE
 `wreckage_health_frac` removed, will now be the same as Base Vehicle

-- Atlas - TODAY
+- Atlas - DONE
 `wreckage_health_frac` removed, will now be the same as Base Bot

 - Bot Fabricator - EXPERIMENTAL - DONE
 `energy` use when building decreased from 600 to 525 `metal` use when building decreased from 8 to7

-- Spark - EXPERIMENTAL - DONE
+- Spark - DONE
 `max_range` increased from 65 to 67.5
 ammo `lifetime` increased from 0.5 to 1 (restored to original value now that the AoE bug is fixed)

-- Stinger - EXPERIMENTAL - DONE
-removed `UNITTYPE_58` (stinger disabled from PvP)

 - Gill-E - EXPERIMENTAL - NOT IMPLEMENTED YET
 Anti-missile weapon changed from beam to homing.
 Multiple Gill-Es will no longer try to intercept the same missile